There are so many incredible things to do in Singapore!

 It feels so amazing, isn’t it?

-And yes, this wonderful experience happens on the 57 levels of Marina Bay Sands and one of best places to visit in Singapore!
+And yes, this wonderful experience happens on the 57 levels of Marina Bay Sands and one of the best places to visit in Singapore!

-From early in the morning to night time, you can swim on the top of the world.
+From early in the morning to night time, you can swim at the top of the world.
 And with the panoramic city view as your backdrop, I can say your photos turn out perfectly in every angle.

 However, a little drawback is that you have to be one of their hotel guests to get access to this infinity pool.

 Infinity Pool at Marina Bay Sands Highlights:

-- After the swim, you can relax yourself under the palm tree or sunbathe beside the poolside.
+- After the swim, you can relax under the palm tree or sunbathe beside the poolside.
 A sip of Champagne amidst the clouds could be the best moment in your life.

 2. Skyline Luge Sentosa

-A thrilling fun for all ages – Skyline Luge Sentosa feels like a half-toboggan ride and half go kart that will have you cruising down a 1.2km track and experiencing the excitement of gravitational pull at the same time.
+Thrilling fun for all ages – Skyline Luge Sentosa feels like a half-toboggan ride and half go-kart that will have you cruising down a 1.2km track and experiencing the excitement of gravitational pull at the same time.

-Originated from New Zealand, Skyline Luge in Singapore encompasses 3-wheel sled, and riders can easily control their speed by pushing or pulling the handlebars, either to accelerate or brake.
+Originated from New Zealand, Skyline Luge in Singapore encompasses 3-wheel sled, and riders can easily control their speed by pushing or pulling the handlebars, either to accelerate or a brake.
 If you ride at night, you can even enjoy the picturesque view of Sentosa, which is quite a romantic experience.

 Skyline Luge Sentosa Highlights:

-- In order to take the skyline luge, riders need to go to the top of the track by taking a Sentosa Skyride, where the scenic views of Sentosa Island and even the South China Sea is right in front of you.
+- In order to take the skyline luge, riders need to go to the top of the track by taking a Sentosa Skyride, where the scenic views of Sentosa Island and even the South China Sea are right in front of you.

 - If your child is below 6 years old, both of you can ride in tandem at the price of an adult.